dnsimple/dnsimple-support/content/articles/a-record.markdown

 The _A_ in A record stands for _Address_.
 Whenever you visit a web site, send an email, connect to Twitter or Facebook or do almost anything on the Internet, the address you enter is a series of words connected with dots.

-For example, to access the DNSimple website you enter `www.dnsimple.com` that is actually an A record that points to the IP address `208.93.64.253`.
+For example, to access the DNSimple website you enter `www.dnsimple.com`.
+At our name server there is an A record that points to the IP address `208.93.64.253`.
 This means that a request from your browser to `www.dnsimple.com` is directed to the server with IP address `208.93.64.253`.

-A Records are the most simple type of DNS records, yet one of the primary records used in DNS servers.
+A Records are the simplest type of DNS records, yet one of the primary records used in DNS servers.

 You can actually do quite a bit more with A records, including using multiple A records for the same domain in order to provide redundancy.
-Additionally multiple names could point to the same address, in which case each would have it's own A record pointing to the same IP address.
+Additionally, multiple names could point to the same address, in which case each would have its own A record pointing to the that same IP address.

-## Querying A record
+## Querying A records

-You can use `dig` to determine the A record associated to a domain name as it follows.
-The result is contained in the `ANSWER` section and it contains the FQDN, the remaining TTL and the IP address.
+You can use `dig` to determine the A record associated to a domain name.
+The result is contained in the `ANSWER` section and it contains the fully-qualified domain name (FQDN), the remaining time-to-live (TTL) and the IP address.

 ```
 $ dig A api.dnsimple.com